pythonwithalex/mynotes/Linux/RaspberryPiTutorial1.md

 **Note**: I had some trouble with this at first because I was typing the filesystem label in lowercase.
 I got the following error: “raspi does not appear to be a valid volume for its file system.”
 A less than informative message, if you ask me.
 Make sure to type the label in CAPS.

 **Note**: I also issues with my card that stemmed from the read-only switch being engaged on the SD adapter.
 It also would occasionally mount read-only even with the write-mode switch engaged.
-SD cards are not the most reliable technology in the world and they vary in quality.
+I found that moving the switch back and forth helped, but there are other 'magical' fixes documented on the internet if that doesn't work for you.

 + Assuming the disk erasure and reformatting is successful, unmount but don’t eject the disk from disk utility.